 - Line a large baking sheet with parchment paper and set aside.

-- Cut each pepper in half.
+- Cut each one of the 6 red bell peppers in half.
 Remove the seeds, stem and membranes, then place cut side down on your baking sheet, along with the garlic cloves (unpeeled),

 - Roast the sweet peppers for 20 minutes until browned or blackened.